firehol/website/content/documentation.md

 New User]         Beginner      Tutorial to set up your first FireHOL firewall.

 [FireHOL
+IPv6 Setup]       Beginner      Add IPv6 functionality to your new firewall.

+[FireHOL
 Rules by Goal]    Beginner      Learn to translate your firewalling objectives
                                 into FireHOL rules.